Frequently Asked Questions

 How can the University Writing Center support faculty in their teaching and writing?

 Absolutely.
 If you are unable to attend a face-to-face writing consultation, the Virtual Writing Center allows you to receive feedback from one of our trained consultants.
 For more information about how we work with Distance Education students you can visit this page on our website.
 Through the Virtual Writing Center, you can submit a piece of writing and choose whether you would like us to e-mail you our advice about your writing or meet with you in a live chat.
 We try to respond to your submission in two business days, but during periods of high usage, it may take us more than two business days.
 The Virtual Writing Center prioritizes distance education students.
 You can watch a video to learn more about the Virtual Writing Center.
 Virtual Writing Center sessions are 50 minutes long and are limited to one session per week.
 The Virtual Writing Center is closed any time that the University of Louisville is closed, including semester breaks and holidays.

 Yes.
-On our website you will also find handouts and videos about common student writing issues, , as well as links to other sites about writing.
+On our website you will also find handouts and videos about common student writing issues, advice about common writing questions and concerns, as well as links to other sites about writing.
 In the University Writing Center itself, we have copies of handouts and reference books.
 UofL writers are also welcome to use our computers and space to work on writing projects.

 The University Writing Center provides resources for faculty for their writing and for developing the writing skills of their students.
 Consultants at the Writing Center often work with faculty to develop and revise drafts of articles, grant applications, and other other documents.
 The Writing Center also offers faculty consultations about teaching writing as well as handouts and videos about common student writing issues.